micartey/karl-the-voice-assistant/README.md

 export DEBUG_RMS=true
 ```

-This will print the rms which will go up if you e.g talk.
+This will print the rms which will go up if you talk.
 Figure out what values are displayed when being silent and what values are displayed when talking.
 After you have figured out the value, you can specify it in the `.env` file (default: 20).